-- Horse-drawn hayrides leave from the top of the hill beyond the Food Court.
+- Horse-drawn hayrides with Brian Hubbard leave from the top of the hill beyond the Food Court.
+(Modest fee)

-- Experience a rare and amazing collection: Two Horses Native Artifact collection and education on the knoll from 12.00 to 2.00 each day: stone arrowheads of various sizes and purposes, spear and knife heads, tools and sacred effigies.
-Each item was hand knapped with flint, then meticulously sharpened with deer antler to a cutting edge, dating from 12,000 years ago to present.
-The collection is used for educational purposes in schools and community settings and shared by Walt Two Horses and Jetta Petrie
+- Experience a rare and amazing collection: Two Horses Native Artifact collection and education from 12:00 to 2:00 each day: stone arrowheads of various sizes and purposes, spear and knife heads, tools and sacred effigies.
+The collection is shared by Walt Two Horses and Jetta Petrie

 Garlic games takes place throughout the weekend.
+See the schedule for times.
 Allium (that’s latin for garlic) antics take place in the games area in front of the Seeds of Solidarity tent and include:

 - Garlic and Egg Toss